SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 ## Future Outlook - Q3/Q4 2021 and Later

-The items in this section are planned for future but not yet have a specific date.
+The items in this section are planned for the future but do not yet have a specific date.

 - **Buy online pickup in store** - for more information, see the [SAP Commerce Cloud Documentation](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/8ae75e2086691014a64bf7cdd7ed5fd6.html)
 - **B2B Commerce Quotes** (requires API update planned for 2105) - for more information, see the [SAP Commerce Cloud Documentation](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/a795b4722f6942c091ef716c66ddb37d.html)
 - **Product bundles** (requires SAP Commerce Cloud 2011) - for more information, see the [SAP Commerce Cloud Documentation](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8b6eec0286691014a041e59dc69dc185.html)
-- **Cart Validation** More formal checking of carts before you proceed to checkout, for example, check if a product is in stock still
+- **Cart Validation** More formal checking of carts before you proceed to checkout, for example, check if a product is still in stock
 - **Image Zoom** on Product Details page (will be released in an incubator library)
 - **ASM customer list** - for more information, see the [SAP Commerce Cloud Documentation](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8b571515866910148fc18b9e59d3e084.html)
 - **ASM Anonymous Cart Binding** (requires API introduced in 2005)